ligolang/ligo/gitlab-pages/docs/language-basics/sets-lists-tuples.md

 Sets are unordered collections of values of the same type, like lists are ordered collections.
-Like the mathematical sets and lists, sets can be empty and, if not, elements of sets in LIGO are *unique*, whereas they can be repeated in a list.
+Like the mathematical sets and lists, sets can be empty and, if not, elements of sets in LIGO are *unique*, whereas they can be repeated in a *list*.

 ### Empty Sets